uvmain/zene/frontend/README.md

 ### Testing with [Vitest](https://vitest.dev/)

-The project includes a comprehensive testing framework using Vitest with Vue Test Utils and MSW for API mocking.
+Testing uses Vitest with Vue Test Utils and MSW for API mocking.

 #### Test Scripts